texstudio-org/texstudio/utilities/manual/source/editing.md

 As any editor, TeXstudio offers to search (and replace) text within an open file.

 ### Searching text
 The search is performed in a search panel below the actual text, activated either with `Ctrl+F` or edit/searching/find.
-Options can chosen by enabling/disabling the option next to the search text box.
+Options can be chosen by enabling/disabling the option next to the search text box.

 | Icon | function |
 | --   | -------- |